 Whites continue to constitute the majority enrollment in AWD, Health & Safety, Home Econ., and Older Adults, while basic skills (ABE, ASE/GED, and ESL) have a Hispanic majority enrollment.
 Other includes American Indian, Alaskan Native, Filipino, Native Hawaiian, and other Pacific Islander, constituting 3.5 percent of the total enrollment.
 See Figure 4.

-Race distribution patterns as a percentage of total enrollments within each program area have remained more or less constant in past program years.
-The percentage of enrollment according to race remained steady for the last two program years.
-The
+Figure 5 shows race distribution patterns as a percentage of total enrollments.
+The percentage remained steady for the last two program years.

 Figure 5 Ethnic Distribution of Adult School Learners over Eight-Year Period

 Instructional program